SubZtep/gif-animation-preview/readme.txt

 == Screenshots ==

-1. This is the admin interface at this moment, you will find something similar
+1. This is the admin interface at the moment, you will find something similar
 2. Blog preview but your content

 == Changelog ==

-= 1.9 - WordPress Meetup London Edition 2k14 =
+= 1.9 =
-*
+* Smooth animation switch
-*
+* Start animation with mouse event
 * Install plugin create default settings
 * Delete plugin remove every settings from database
 * Retina ready banner and some text by @Starlin_